A general relativistic kinetic theory approach to linear transport in generic hydrodynamic frame: Introduction

-Our goal is to calculate the kinetic coefficients in a covariant formalism in a generic stationary spacetime.
+Our goal is to calculate the kinetic coefficients for linear response in a covariant formalism in a generic stationary spacetime.
+Here, by linear response we mean the macroscopic phenomenon in the linear order of generalized thermodynamic forces that drives the system away from equilibrium, such as viscosity and heat conduction.
 In the previous works {\cite{Liu:2022wpu,Hao:2023xgq}}, the solution of the relativistic Boltzmann equation was constructed through the gravito-electromagnetism analogy which facilitate the discussion of particle and energy transport, but not the viscosity phenomena.
-In the present work, we construct the solution of the relativistic Boltzmann equation by use of an iterative procedure in terms of the relaxation time, which allows us to calculate all the kinetic coefficients to any order in relaxation time.
+In the present work, we construct the solution of the relativistic Boltzmann equation by use of an iterative procedure in terms of the relaxation time, which allows for calculating all kinetic coefficients to any order in relaxation time.
 Each of these kinetic coefficients can be expressed as a function of temperature and chemical potential.
-Compared with the previous literature, our formalism is simpler and more intuitive, and also applies to the case of degenerate gases.
+Comparing to previous literature, our formalism is simpler and more intuitive, and also applies to the case of degenerate gases.
 For simplicity, this paper includes only kinetic coefficients up to the first order in relaxation time, and focuses on the gaseous system composed of massive neutral particles, which act as a probe system in the background spacetime.
 In this framework, the computations are fully analytical and clearly covariant.

-It is worth emphasizing that calculations are not carried out in a specific hydrodynamic frame \cite{Kovtun2012}, since the kinetic coefficients reflects the response of the ``flow'' to the thermodynamic force, which should not be related to the choice of hydrodynamic frame.
-By imposing appropriate constraints, our results can be reduced to the well-known Eckart frame or Landau frame.
+It is worth emphasizing that calculations are not carried out in a specific hydrodynamic frame, then the transport coefficients with physical implications, can be derived under appropriate scenarios.
+On the other hand, physically relevant transport coefficients can be also derived through the frame-independent combinations proposed by Kovtun \cite{Kovtun:2019hdm}, thereby rendering the choice of hydrodynamic frame non-essential in the study of kinetic coefficients.

 The paper is structured as follows.
 In section \ref{Relativistic Boltzmann equation and detailed balance}, we review the relativistic Boltzmann equation and the detailed balance distribution.
 Section \ref{Deviation from the detailed balance} discusses the deviation from the detailed balance and iteratively solves the Boltzmann equation under the relaxation time approximation.
 In section \ref{First order kinetic coefficients}, we use the first order iterative solution to calculate all the transport coefficients up to the first order in relaxation time.
 Section \ref{Onsager reciprocal relation} verifies that the above result satisfies the Onsager reciprocal relation and lead to a non-negative entropy production.